tira-io/ir-experiment-platform/README.md

 The hosted version of the IR Experiment Platform is open for submissions at [https://www.tira.io/task/ir-benchmarks](https://www.tira.io/task/ir-benchmarks).

+## Experiments

+All evaluations and analysis (including those reported in the paper) are located in [analysis-of-submissions](analysis-of-submissions).

 ## Submission

 Submission is available at: The hosted version of the IR Experiment Platform is open for submissions at [https://www.tira.io/task/ir-benchmarks](https://www.tira.io/task/ir-benchmarks).
 To simplify submissions, we provide several [starters](tira-ir-starters) (that yield 50 different retrieval models) that you can [use as starting point](tira-ir-starters).